supermemo-wiki/SuperMemo.Wiki/blogs/guillem/paul-vc-event.md

 - He uses mnemosine for the shake as LaTeX
 - He does not uses pen and paper while doing repetitions.
 **math is knowledge**
 - Perfect formulation: some cards can be said are optimized to perfection, as that can be proven with mathematically.
+Adding the proof method formulating proof.

 # Stoicism